YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 def locator(selector, has: nil, hasText: nil)
 ```

-The method returns an element locator that can be used to perform actions on the page.
-Locator is resolved to the
+The method returns an element locator that can be used to perform actions on this page / frame.
+Locator is resolved to
-element immediately before performing an action, so a series of actions on the same locator can in fact be performed on
+the element immediately before performing an action, so a series of actions on the same locator can in fact be performed
-different DOM elements.
+on different DOM elements.
 That would happen if the DOM structure between those actions has changed.

 [Learn more about locators](https://playwright.dev/python/docs/locators).

-Shortcut for main frame's [Frame#locator](./frame#locator).

 ## main_frame